Nan’s Notebook

 Reason #10 : to send a message

-Yes, yes, to send a message to be sure, but in a mad yet fun way!
+Yes, yes, to send a message for sure, but in a mad yet fun way!
 So clear your calendar and drop everything on June 24th.

 Reason #9 : all of our work should count